What is a Tech Suit

 The world-record binge that happened at the 2009 FINA World Championships, where 43 world records were broken (with many of those records still in existence today2), were because of increased swimsuit technology.

-FINA has tightly regulated tech suit fabrics and shape since then, but the advantages of these fabrics are still undeniable.
+Since then, FINA has tightly regulated tech suit fabrics and shapes, but the advantages of these fabrics are still undeniable.

 Mental benefits.